dnp1204/daily-code-challenge/README.md

      / \
     3   6

-Given a sequence S, construct the corresponding Cartesian tree.
+Given a sequence `S`, construct the corresponding Cartesian tree.

 [See Solution](/problems/300-399/problem-326.js)